IEEE-SA STANDARDS BOARD OPERATIONS MANUAL

 The SASB Appeal Panel shall not consider technical appeals or make findings with respect to ethical rules, but shall limit its consideration to procedural matters.
 The SASB Appeal Panel shall render its decision, based upon majority vote of the SASB Appeal Panel (SASB Appeal Panel members shall vote to find in favor of the appellant or the appellee and shall not abstain), in writing within 30 days of the hearing, stating findings of fact and conclusions, with reasons therefore, based on a preponderance of the evidence.
 The SASB Appeal Panel shall only address the concerns raised by the appellant and the appellee.

-If the appeal has not been previously heard by a Sponsor appeal panel, the SASB Appeal Panel may give consideration to the following positions, among others, in formulating its decision:
+If the appeal has not been previously heard by a Standards Committee appeal panel, the SASB Appeal Panel may give consideration to the following positions, among others, in formulating its decision:

 a) Finding for the appellant, with a specific statement of the issues and facts showing that an IEEE policy or procedure was violated.
 In formulating its conclusions, the SASB Appeal Panel may prescribe the remedy proposed by the appellant or may prescribe an alternative remedy;